syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/StatusBarAdvPanel-Events.md

 ---
 layout: post
-title: StatusBarAdvPanel Events in Windows Forms statusbaradvpanel control | Syncfusion
+title: StatusBarAdvPanel Events in WinForms statusbaradvpanel | Syncfusion
 description: Learn about StatusBarAdvPanel Events support in Syncfusion Windows Forms statusbaradvpanel (StatusBarAdvPanel) control and more details.
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug
 ---

-# StatusBarAdvPanel Events in Windows Forms statusbaradvpanel (StatusBarAdvPanel)
+# StatusBarAdvPanel Events in Windows Forms statusbaradvpanel

 The list of events and a detailed explanation about each of them is given in the following sections.